-To address the issues of stubborn poverty and the challenges women face regarding access to and information on: health, justice & human rights, gender based violence, economic empowerment, education and activism, Vac-Net and Women’s Global Empowerment Fund (WGEF) opened the Gulu Women’s Resource Center (GWRC).
-Which is a one-stop center that provides essential support, information and education to women, girls and the community in northern Uganda.
+To address the issues of stubborn poverty and the challenges women face regarding access to and information on health, justice & human rights, gender-based violence, economic empowerment, education, and activism, Vac-Net and Women’s Global Empowerment Fund (WGEF) opened the Gulu Women’s Resource Center (GWRC).
+Which is a one-stop center that provides essential support, information, and education to women, girls, and the community in northern Uganda?

 ADDRESSING THE BARRIERS OF ACCESS TO JUSTICE FOR WOMEN

-The Access to Justice Program (ATJ) is responsible for ensuring that victims of Violence such as women, girls, and refugees, are able to realize their human rights regardless of their status, through comprehensive legal aid support and referral pathway to all victims, it involves legal representation, mediation, police follow-ups, and provision of psychosocial support.
+The Access to Justice Program (ATJ) is responsible for ensuring that victims of violence such as women, girls, and refugees, are able to realize their human rights regardless of their status, through comprehensive legal aid support and referral pathway to all victims, it involves legal representation, mediation, police follow-ups, and provision of psychosocial support.

 Since its inception in the year 2008.
-We have supported and graduated over 3,680 women who completed both grade 1 and 2 . all learners by the time they finished they learnt how to read and write, their self esteem and confidence, improved, participation in community meeting, improved business, health and preventable diseases among children reduced and a reduction in Domestic violence due to improvement in communication skills.
+We have supported and graduated over 3,680 women who completed both grade 1 and 2 . all learners by the time they finished they learned how to read and write, their self-esteem and confidence, improved, participation in a community meeting, improved business, health, and preventable diseases among children reduced and a reduction in Domestic violence due to improvement in communication skills.
 Participants who sign up for classes are divided into groups, provided with materials, books, pens, etc. and attend classes twice a week for 8moths.
 12 instructors who are trained by the government are recruited to teach women.
 Our target is to enroll 1500 annually.